ModanwalPriti06/MongoDB-NOTES/README.md

 - A capped collection is a fixed-size collection in MongoDB that automatically overwrites the oldest documents when it reaches its size limit.
 - You can't delete individual documents — MongoDB handles it automatically, and You cannot update documents if it increases their size.
 - Documents are stored and returned in insertion order.
+- Capped collections are perfect when you need fast writes, fixed storage, and don't care about keeping old data forever.
+- A Capped Collection in MongoDB is a fixed-size collection that automatically overwrites the oldest documents when it reaches its maximum size — similar to a circular buffer or log file.
+- Existing collection we can't create capped collection.
+- Maintain order.

 <img width="1097" height="500" alt="Screenshot 2025-04-13 at 4 15 04 PM" src="https://github.com/user-attachments/assets/2b0dd373-1b10-44e5-aad0-4e2cef1713bd" />

 ### Use Cases